SUSE/ha-sap-terraform-deployments/aws/terraform_salt/README.md

 # Highlevel description

-The terraform configuration create the infrastructure needed for installation of a SAP HanaSR cluster with Suse Linux Enterprise Server for SAP Applications in *AWS*.
+The terraform configuration creates the infrastructure needed for the installation of an SAP HANA cluster in System Replication mode, combined with the high-availability capabilities provided by the SUSE Linux Enterprise Server for SAP Applications in *AWS*.

 The infrastructure deployed includes: